 Dr. Douglas Fitzgerald

-His teaching credentials include public schools in New York and Pennsylvania; East Carolina University; University of the Arts; the College of New Jersey; Immaculata University and the University of Exeter.
+Dr. Fitzgerald’s teaching credentials include public schools in New York and Pennsylvania; East Carolina University; University of the Arts; The College of New Jersey; Immaculata University and the University of Exeter.

-His experience includes working with Peter Senge, Systems Thinking, Facilitator for Stephen Covey’s 7 Habits, Facilitator for Myers Briggs Type Indicator, Facilitator for the Chemistry Match, Facilitator for Organizational Change, Facilitator for “What Color is Your Parachute?”
+His experience includes working with Organizational Management using Systems Thinking, Facilitator for Stephen Covey’s 7 Habits, Facilitator for Myers Brigs Type Indicator, Facilitator for the Chemistry Match, Facilitator for Organizational Change, Facilitator for Group Dialogue and, Facilitator for Richard Bolles’ “What Color is Your Parachute?”

-He has served as Director of Conservatory Division -University of the Arts; President of the Faculty Senate – University of the Arts; Pennsylvania Regional Chairman of Music Educators; President of International Mature Marketing Network.
+Dr. Fitzgerald has served as Director of the Conservatory Division – University of the Arts, Pennsylvania Regional Chairman for Music Educators and President of the International Mature Marketing Network.

 Dr. Eleanor Feldman Barbera

-Author of The Savvy Resident’s Guide; Psychologist; Founder of My Better Nursing Home; author McKnight’s “The World According to Dr. El”
+Author of The Savvy Resident’s Guide; Psychologist; Founder of Eldercare with Dr El; author McKnight’s “The World According to Dr. El”

 Author, The Grandparent Economy; Publisher of GRAND; Managing Producer, What’s Next Boomer Business Summit